datafueled/memory-pool-system/manual/source/pool/intro.rst

 Blocks may move?                               yes    yes    no     no     no     no     no     no     no     no Blocks may be finalized?                       yes    yes    yes    yes    yes    no     no     no     no     no Blocks must be formatted?
-[11]_                yes    yes    yes    yes    yes    no     no     no     no     yes Blocks may belong to format auto-header?       yes    yes    yes    yes    yes    ---    ---    ---    ---    no
+[11]_                yes    yes    yes    yes    yes    no     no     no     no     yes Blocks may use :term:`in-band headers`?        yes    yes    yes    yes    yes    ---    ---    ---    ---    no
 =============================================  =====  =====  =====  =====  =====  =====  =====  =====  =====  =====

 .. note::